|

 The

-The OptiGen prcd test is done on a small sample of blood from
+genetic test The OptiGen prcd test is done on a small sample of blood from

 the dog.
 Currently, the test analyzes DNA markers rather than a mutation.